ude-ewl/CESM_publication/README.md

 # Additional data
-A simple dataset to test the model is available on Zenodo.
-Please, download the files.
-Create an ```input_data``` folder in your repo and paste the files there.
+A simple dataset to test the model is available.
+Please, ask the authors of the above mentioned publication.
+Place the files in the ```input_data``` folder in your repo.

 # Acknowledgements